 Tello's research interests include technology innovation and cluster development, business incubation, student entrepreneurship and technology-facilitated management education.
 He has published in a number of prestigious journals including the Journal of Small Business Management, Journal of Small Business & Entrepreneurship, Management Decision and the International Journal of Technology Transfer & Commercialization.
 He has also raised approximately $6 million in foundation and state grant funds to support campus educational and economic development efforts.

 Tello received his Doctorate of Education in Leadership in Schooling from the Graduate School of Education at the University of Massachusetts Lowell in 2002.
-He received his M.B.A. from the Isenberg School of Management at the University of Massachusetts Amherst and has a B.A. in sociology from the University of Lowell, and an M. Ed. in Management from Cambridge College.
+He received his M.B.A. from the Isenberg School of Management at the University Massachusetts Amherst and has a B.A. in sociology from the University of Lowell and an M. Ed.
+In Management from Cambridge College.